 - Evaluate permissions mapping and file path to ensure they meet SharePoint Online requirements.

 - Select documents to migrate.

 Add a Team to a SharePoint site using the SharePoint "Add a Microsoft Team" capability.
 For SharePoint sites that are online, there is an "Add a Microsoft Team" button.
 It spins up a Team, then makes the document library in the original SharePoint site, the Teams document storage area and creates a General folder in it to support documents stored in the General Teams channel.

 This approach may lead to some user confusion, as it creates a hybrid model where original documents in the SharePoint site are only accessible from that site and users can access documents created on Teams from either platform.

 - Open the SharePoint Online site in the web browser.

 - Click the Microsoft Teams, Add a Microsoft Team to collaborate button.

-- Wait a few moments and the Microsoft Teams, Add a Microsoft Team to collaborate button will change to The Team site is ready button.
+- Wait a few moments and the Microsoft Teams, Add a Microsoft Team to collaborate button will change to the Team site is ready button.

-- A notification, "The new Sharepoint site name group is ready," will appear in the sites Activity feed.
+- A notification, "The new SharePoint site name group is ready," will appear in the site's Activity feed.
 A Teams menu item will also appear in the site's navigation on the left.